morgannprice/PaperBLAST/README.md

 http://papers.genomics.lbl.gov/cgi-bin/litSearch.cgi?query=VIMSS14484

-This code base also includes Curated BLAST for Genomes and GapMind.
+This code base also includes Curated BLAST for Genomes, GapMind, SitesBLAST, and Sites on a Tree.

 # System Requirements